-The proposed design maintains a visual connection from the hardscaped amenity spaces at the southwest and southeast corners of the site to the adjacent sidewalks.
-Rich plantings, instead of fencing, is located along the western property line, to create a soft buffer for the private patio space from sidewalks, while still allowing some transparency and views to and from.
+The proposed design maintains a visual connection from the hardscaped amenity spaces at the southwest and southeast corner of the site to the adjacent sidewalks.
+Vertical separation is provided by a small retaining wall and while there is a fence being proposed at the southwest corner, it is low enough to maintain eyes to the sidewalk.